 If you are a ‘bad person’ who would love to shoot criminals at the border (guilty) you are automatically suspected of wishing to dissolve the rule of law.
 It becomes more important to have the ‘correct’ emotional response than what it is you actually believe should happen.
 This results in a pathological need to reconcile the personal with the universal, and ostentatious demonstration of the ‘correct’ sentiments ( ‘deugpronken’), not simply the correct theoretical conviction.
 This is not only weird, baffling and annoying, it is also theoretically nonsensical.

 Of course there are differences between the universal and the particular, necessarily so!
 Of course it is normal for a judge, or any individual for that matter, to state that they would love to shoot criminals on a personal level, but as a representative of the law they cannot allow for what their heart desires.
 This is not suspect, this is not something to be resolved by collapsing the particular with the universal, it is something to be accepted as a natural and even necessary byproduct of being an individual.

 This pressure to exhibit the ‘correct’ personal responses to match up to the correct theoretical judgment can be so great that it gives rise to a new breed of humans: personified dogmata.
 Persons whose emotions always seem to coincide with the dogma’s they and/or their political group adhere to.

 If individuals are no longer allowed to have particular deviations from the theoretical ideal for fear of being tarred and feathered, they cease to be individuals.
 There is no end to the evil that can come from this development and it is my hope that this short theory of political sentiments might contribute to turning the tide on this trend to eradicate the individual and all its idiosyncrasies.

-Vond je dit artikel goed? steun de auteur via Blendle
+Vond je dit artikel goed?
+Steun de auteur via Backme